-With this funding, you must ensure that your physical structures, technologies, staff supervision practices, program practices, and procedures protect all youth, including minor youth, in the program from exposure to unsafe conditions.
-This includes circumstances where the MGH project serves adult clients who may come into contact with minor youth and their children.
+With this funding, you must ensure that your physical structures, technologies, staff supervision practices, program practices, and procedures protect all youth, including minor youth in the program, from exposure to unsafe conditions.
+This includes circumstances where your project serves adult clients over the age of 22 who may come into contact with TLP youth or their children.
 These protective measures must meet the criteria in the following subsections.